Photo credit: Tobias Luthe

 Diagram charting the dynamic interactions between different methods and practices from Fitzpatrick et al., 2024.

-Visualizing the nested scales of regenerative design, from products and building to broader bioregions, inspired by the fractal geometry of the Fibonacci spiral.
+Visualizing the nested scales of regenerative design, from products to broader bioregions, inspired by the fractal geometry of the Fibonacci spiral.
 Co-developed with Tobias Luthe and Daniel Christian Wahl.

 Diagram from Fitzpatrick et al., 2024 illustrating the interactions between different dimensions of reflexivity—methodological, data, interpersonal, contextual etc.